NYCPlanning/gis-edes/E_Desig_Pull_Generate/README.md

 3. Ensure that the configuration ini file is up-to-date with path variables.
 If any paths have changed since the time of this writing, those changes must be reflected in the ini file.

 4. Run the script.
-It will create a new temporary directory on the user’s C: drive (C:\tempEDesig).
+It will create a new temporary directory.
 Within this temporary directory a copy of the latest E-Designation text file, a file geodatabase, and shp/meta folders are generated.

 5. After processing is finished, the temporary file geodatabase will have the new e designation feature class using the following naming convention **nyedes\_{date\_script\_was_run}**.
 The shp temporary directory will also hold a copy of the new e designation data set in shapefile format with the same naming convention.